Advanced Manufacturing

 Advanced Manufacturing in Nacogdoches

-The National Association of Manufacturers (NAM) reported for every $1.00 in manufacturing, another $1.48 was added to the economy.
-In addition, for every 100 jobs created in manufacturing, another 60 are created in service sectors.
-Advanced Manufacturing requires more skilled and technical labor, as well as IT and digital infrastructure.
-Average wages are 13% higher than traditional manufacturing and 48% higher than average wages for all industries.
-Advanced manufacturing jobs require training courses and degree programs through K-12 technical education, community or technical colleges, and university level to support growth.
+The National Association of Manufacturers (NAM) reports that for every $1.00 in manufacturing, another $1.48 is added to the economy.
+Additionally, for every 100 manufacturing jobs created, another 60 are generated in service sectors.
+Advanced manufacturing demands a highly skilled and technical workforce, supported by robust IT and digital infrastructure.
+Average wages in advanced manufacturing are 13% higher than traditional manufacturing and 48% higher than the average across all industries.
+These advanced jobs require training through K-12 technical education, community and technical colleges, and university-level degree programs to sustain continued growth.

-Nacogdoches is the perfect host for manufacturing plants to improve products or processes using innovative technology.
-The labor force is diverse, ranging from skilled high-school graduates to alumni from Stephen F. Austin State University.
-Several manufacturers have found success in “The Oldest Town in Texas.”
-Mast Motorsport, Eaton and NIBCO, Inc are amongst the myriad of success stories producing products such as bronze valves, electric transformers, giant flanges, high-efficiency vehicle engines, customized luxury motorhomes, and heavy-duty trailers.
+Nacogdoches is the perfect host for manufacturing plants focused on improving products or processes using innovative technology.
+The labor force is diverse, ranging from skilled high school graduates to accomplished alumni of Stephen F. Austin State University.
+Several manufacturers have found success in “The Oldest Town in Texas,” including Mast Motorsports, Eaton, and NIBCO, Inc. These companies produce a wide range of products such as bronze valves, electric transformers, giant flanges, high-efficiency vehicle engines, customized luxury motor homes, and heavy-duty trailers.

 “For 75 years, NIBCO INC has enjoyed a ‘favorite neighbor’ relationship with the City of Nacogdoches.
 From our elected officials to the residents that come to work with us every day, NIBCO Nacogdoches could not have a better pool of resources to build on.
 Our success can be attributed to the strong and consistent support the community provides.” – Sheri Howard, Plant Manager of NIBCO, Inc.